isa56k/fuzzyDuck/README.md

       A lot of this is based on the examples in the iOS hackers handbook and from what I have learned in OpenJailbreak IRC and class.

+      Since the first release I have added in a few new features:

+      1. Launch Daemon to recover from reboot
+      2. Clean up to remove all directories
+      3. iMessage alerts